CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2024-09-03-Yara-Walkthrough.markdown

 comments: false
 tag: ['Yara', 'Digital Forensics', 'Threat Hunting']
 ---
+YARA is a tool used to identify and classify malware by creating rules that describe patterns found in malicious files.
+It helps cybersecurity professionals detect and analyze malware by matching these patterns against a set of predefined rules.

 ### Task 1: Introduction
 After reading the intro we can hit the Question Done button.